-Application fees for licences are payable to “Minister of Finance and Municipal Affair” by cheque or money order.
-Application fees for licences are processing fees and are non-refundable and non-transferable.
+Application fees for licenses are payable to the “Minister of Finance and Municipal Affair” by cheque or money order.
+Application fees for licenses are processing fees and are non-refundable and non-transferable.
 (No tax is charged).

-The cost of the licence application is $30.
+The cost of the license application is $30.